4 Fun American Thanksgiving Traditions:

 For some, part of the Thanksgiving fun is watching a game of American Football on TV, and maybe even playing a little football (or other outdoor sport) themselves.
 Multiple American Football games are broadcast on Thanksgiving day, giving people an opportunity to cheer for their favorite teams or start fresh arguments with their relatives from out of town.

 Every year since 1934 (except during World War II, when games were paused), the Detroit Lions have played a football game on Thanksgiving Day.
-For 2023, three NFL games and one college football game are scheduled, giving football fans plenty to cheer about.
+For 2024, three NFL professional football games are scheduled, giving football fans plenty to cheer about.

 Macy’s Thanksgiving Day Parade